marciolm/er-rest-example-rpl/README.md

 	$ ./configure
 	$ make

-Clone this repository:
+- Clone this repository:

 	$ cd ~/contiki/examples
 	$ git clone -b contiki3.x https://github.com/marciolm/er-rest-example-rpl.git

-Open a terminal and run Cooja simulation:
+- Open a terminal and run Cooja simulation:

 	$ cd er-rest-example-rpl
 	$ ./inicia-cooja.sh

-* To connect your Linux host machine in the simulated WSN, you have to start the 6LBR, start the bridge br0 and enable the IPv6 routing.
+* To connect your Linux host machine in the simulated WSN, you have to start theSlip connection to 6LBR, start the bridge br0 and enable the IPv6 routing using the inicia-router.sh script.

 Open a second terminal: